Nonprofit Website Performance Deconstructed: Page Speed and SEO

 This is important for nonprofits because it means if you cheap out on your backend infrastructure (particularly web hosting and your choice of platform and how well you optimize it) your search rankings may suffer.

-Nonprofits, as you know, are incentivized to keep their operating costs low (and for good reason).
+Nonprofits, as you know, are incentivized to keep their operating costs low (although that’s a whole different discussion for another day).

 When you understand that website performance impacts your SEO (and other engagement metrics that we will cover in future articles), your backend infrastructure becomes a strategic investment.